TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Your version of Internet Explorer is out of date.
 For best experience please upgrade to Internet Explorer 7 or above.

-TODAY ONLINE ONLY | Extra 30% Off\* $100 or More Or, Extra 25% Off\* Under $100 Or, Extra 15% Off\* Select Watches, Salon Products, Furniture, Mattresses, Custom Blinds and Shades

-Ends 5/25 | Code: BUYNOW77

-Get details:

-\*Some exclusions apply.

-Shop Women Shop Men Shop Kids Shop Shoes Shop Window Shop Bedding Shop Jewelry Shop Handbags New and Online Only!
+STARTS NOW!
+Memorial Day Sale and Clearance In Store and Online | Ends May 30 Shop Memorial Day Sale View Store Ad Shop Clearance New and Online Only!
 Major Appliances From Your Favorite Brands Up to 30% Off\* Major Appliances

 Select styles

+Shop Major Appliances

+\*GE, GE Profile and GE Cafe limited to 10% off savings.

-Shop Major Appliances 18 Months or 30 Months Special Financing\*\*
+18 Months or 30 Months Special Financing\*\*

 available on qualifying major appliance purchases made through 5/30/16 on a JCPenney Credit Card.
 Must request at time of purchase.